 Visitors to the park can give direct cash or check gifts through our donation boxes.
 Unlike entrance fees, 100% of donated funds stay in this park.
 Donation boxes are located at the Fort Sumter Visitor Center in Charleston and the Fort Moultrie Visitor Center on Sullivan's Island.

 Historic objects, manuscripts, books and other related items that have a direct relationship with Fort Sumter or Fort Moultrie may be donated to the park's museum collection, where they are preserved for future generations to enjoy and learn.
 Contact Historian Rick Hatcher to discuss anything you are considering donating to the park's collection.

+Volunteer your time!
 The park can use your assistance in all areas of its operation.
 Depending upon your skills and interests and the needs of the park, we will match you to the best job available.